-- 5. VIHA will only approve an adult addition to the unit for one adult who passes screening and will not disqualify the family for the size of unit they are already occupying.
-Exceptions will be made for legally protected relationships or extenuating circumstances determined at the sole discretion of VIHA. - 6.
-When processing the addition of a new adult VIHA will require that the individual pass applicant screening, including, if applicable, site-specific mixed income criteria.
+- 6. When processing the addition of a new adult VIHA will require that the individual pass applicant screening, including, if applicable, site-specific mixed income criteria.
 If a household's composition changes, a unit size determination will be made in accordance with the Occupancy Guidelines in Section II, to ensure that the family is appropriately housed. - 7.
 If the household size increases so VIHA does not have a unit large enough in accordance with the Occupancy Guidelines to house the entire family, and there are adult members in the family, the head of household must decide if all or part of the household will take a split family transfer to an appropriately sized public housing unit within sixty (60) calendar days. - 8.
 Persons residing in the household without written VIHA approval will be considered unauthorized occupants, and the entire household will be subject to lease termination.
 24 CFR § 966.4 (f) (3). - 9.
-Verification of an unauthorized occupancy can be established through the following: - a) Government issued ID's or reports; - b) Utility Bills for the assisted unit; - c) Property sign-in logs and/or; - d) Other documentation or investigations - e) Reverse warrant checks through the Police Department - f) Mail going to unit address. - 10.
+Verification of an unauthorized occupancy can be established through the following: - a.
+Government issued ID's or reports. - b.
+Utility Bills for the assisted unit. - c.
+Property sign-in logs and/or; - d.
+Other documentation or investigations - e.
+Reverse warrant checks through the Police Department - f.
+Mail going to unit address. - 10.
 If a lease addition applicant is rejected because he/she did not pass screening, the Tenant may grieve the rejection in accordance with VIHA Grievance Procedure.
 Only one type of hearing can occur for each request.
 Since individuals proposed for addition to an existing lease are not waiting list applicants, they are not entitled to informal hearings.

 Family and/or household members who move out of the unit for any reason shall be reported by the household in writing to the property manager within Ten (10) calendar days of the occurrence.
-Once reported and verified, such member will be removed from the lease immediately.
+Once reported and verified, such a member will be removed from the lease immediately.
 A unit size determination will be made in accordance with the Occupancy Guidelines in Section II to ensure that the family is still appropriately housed.

-The family must promptly notify VIHA when all family members will be absent from the unit for an extended.
-An extended periods is defined as any period greater than 30 calendar days.
-In such cases, promptly means within 10 business days of the start of the extended absence>
+The family must promptly notify VIHA when all family members will be absent from the unit for an extended period.
+An extended period is defined as any period greater than 30 calendar days.
+In such cases, promptly means within 10 business days of the start of the extended absence.